The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 The first question on the mind of someone considering buying a new home is: Is now a good time to do so?

-Real Estate dashboards enable homebuyers and sellers to determine if the value of properties in their desired neighborhood is increasing or decreasing.
+Real Estate dashboards enable homebuyers and sellers to determine if the value of properties in their desired neighborhood increases or decreases.

 Sellers can even use third-party analytics integrations to make better selections using this tool, revealing time-based listing performances.